aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Now everywhere we can assume that the string `s` is a valid `AwsKmsIdentifier`!
-This simplifies our first requirement
+This simplifies our first requirement:

 <!-- !test check MultiRegionAwsKmsIdentifier?Correct first ensures -->
 ```dafny